I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 It’s a pill, just a pill.
 He won’t have to have radiation, not yet anyway.
 We’ve found this pill to be very effective, in trials at least.

 Those come from a hospital.
 Those come after blood tests and white-blood-cell counts and drips and needles and blood.
 My nose twitched, like someone had pulled out an eyebrow.
 A pressure pushed inside my head, behind my sinuses.
 My chest tightened.
 I dropped my bag.

 Yes, it’s amazing the advances that have been made for cancer.
 So much more advanced than years ago.
 I don’t want to give you false hope, but you’re lucky we caught it when we did.
 Steve is very strong.

 Steve cried easily.
-He was a modern guy, in touch with his feelings.
-That is why he said he couldn’t live in Texas anymore, didn’t fit in, he joked.
+He was a modern guy.
+That is why he said he couldn’t live in Texas anymore, he joked.
 He teared up when we got married, when I made Partner, when his article about systematic damage to the Great Lakes watershed was published in Nature, when I turned 40.
 When he was diagnosed, I drove us home.
 He cried, silently.
 I tried to cheer him up.
 I didn’t cry, maybe because I was driving.
 When we got home, he was eerily calm.
 He got Lady’s leash and took her out.
 They came back a few hours later.
 She looked exhausted, he was puffy around the eyes but smiled when he saw me.

 After that, Steve started to read as much as he could on myeloma.
 He studied it.
 Like he studied everything else, carefully and patiently.
 Lovingly.
 Obsessively.
 It drove me nuts, like somehow he was going to fix himself.
 His optimism felt so misplaced here, so weak in the face of cancer, death.